CumulusNetworks/docs/content/cumulus-netq-32/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-clstr-op.md

 Change the password and specify the hostname and IP address for each appliance before installing the NetQ software.

-1. Log in to the appliance that will be your master node using the default login credentials:
+1. Log in to the appliance using the default login credentials:

     - **Username**: cumulus
-    - **Password**: CumulusLinux!
+    - **Password**: cumulus

 2. Change the password using the `passwd` command:

     ```
     cumulus@hostname:~$ passwd
-    Changing password for <user>.
+    Changing password for cumulus.
-    (current) UNIX password:
+    (current) UNIX password: cumulus
     Enter new UNIX password:
     Retype new UNIX password:
     passwd: password updated successfully